Google algorithm update. It’s a phrase that strikes fear into the heart of many site owners and SEOs alike. And it used to scare me too.

 The metrics above actually happen to be for the same website.
 Here’s a look at how their total keyword rankings fluctuated due to the impact of these two updates:

 So how do we ensure that our website ends up in the green following an algo update?
 Well, the reality is, there’s no way to guarantee that you are not impacted negatively by an algorithm update.

-This is true even if, in general, you are following Google’s recommendations regarding webmaster best practices.
+This is true even if, in general, you are following Google’s recommendations regarding search best practices.
 Google’s algorithm is far too complex and they are dealing with indexing far too many websites at once to have “perfect” algorithm updates that only reward high-quality websites while simultaneously only punishing sites using black-hat or spammy techniques.

 Algo updates, while controlled, still have a clear randomness to them so you are dealing with percentage-chances instead of absolutes.
 Here’s an example: